 Tastefully positioned on the walls, the boards appear more as artwork rather than a source of information.
 But inform you they do; of the wonderfully fresh and seasonal ingredients that are about to spectacularly combine and grace your plate in the form of five courses of culinary delights.

 As this was our first visit to Aizle, we had opted for the wine pairing.
 I have to say I highly recommend this option.
 Sometimes I find wine pairings a bit ‘hit and miss’; either too expensive or you end up – for want of a better word ‘stockpiling’ wine on the table, as the dishes are brought out too quickly.
-Priced at a very reasonable £35 per person, this was certainly not the case at Aizle.
+Priced at a very reasonable £35 per person, this is certainly not the case at Aizle.

 Now here’s a little tale of a bread called Roger…